ngrx/platform/docs/effects/api.md

 Pass `{ dispatch: false }` to the decorator to prevent dispatching.

-When an effect not dispatch an another action, the browser will crash because the effect is both 'subscribing' and 'dispatching'.
-This will causing an infinite loop.
-Common use case for `{ dispatch: false }` is logging and router navigation.
+Sometimes you don't want effects to dispatch an action, for example when you only want to log or navigate.
+But when an effect does not dispatch another action, the browser will crash because the effect is both 'subscribing' to and 'dispatching' the exact same action, causing an infinite loop.
+To prevent this, add { dispatch: false } to the decorator.

 Usage: